MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/pypi.md

 * * *

 > [!NOTE]
-> To publish your packages to a feed using Azure Pipelines, both the **Project Collection Build Service** and your project's **Build Service** identities must have the **Contributor** role assigned in your feed settings.
+> To publish your packages to a feed using Azure Pipelines, both the **Project Collection Build Service** and your project's **Build Service** identities must have the **Feed Publisher (Contributor)** role assigned in your feed settings.
 See [Manage permissions](../../artifacts/feeds/feed-permissions.md) for details.

 ## Related articles